threnjen/boardgamegeek/README.md

 - ALL Users ▲ 9.69% Coverage Improvement from 83.93% to 92.06%
 - Users UNDER median ▲ 9.59% Coverage Improvement from 83.64% to 91.66%
 - Users OVER median ▲ 49.17% Coverage Improvement from 54.89% to 81.88%

+> The huge increase to catalog coverage coupled with an increase to error was an interesting result for the users over the median.
+The much lower base catalog coverage for this group implies that as number of reviews grow, those reviews tend to coalesce around the more popular items.

 ### The Recommender Model